erickcastrillo/Diquis/docs/rails/GEMFILE_DOCUMENTATION.md

-# La Cantera - Gemfile Documentation
+# Diquis - Gemfile Documentation

 ## Overview

-This document provides comprehensive information about all gems included in the La Cantera Football Academy management system, their versions, rationale for selection, and usage within the application.
+This document provides comprehensive information about all gems included in the Diquis Football Academy management system, their versions, rationale for selection, and usage within the application.

 **Total Gems:** 59 direct dependencies, 206 total installed gems
 **Ruby Version:** 3.4.5